open-rhoads/cplusplus/CISC187/Activity-10-1.md

     }
     cout << endl;
 }
+/*
+The stack follows the Last-In-First-Out principle, ensuring that the most recently discovered node is explored first.
+Allows DFS to delve deep into the graph path before backtracking.
+*/
 // Depth-First Search (DFS)
 void DFS(Graph& graph, int start) { // accepts params of reference to graph and start int
     vector<bool> visited(graph.adjacent_list.size(), false); // creates a bool vector the same size as the primary level adjacent_list